prasadkothapally/hari/docs/Run/Environments/Development/setup.md

 We have Caddyfile available at below path in DEV environment /home/laxma/software

-3. Caddy has a standard unix-like command line interface.
+3.Caddy has a standard unix-like command line interface.
 Basic usage is:
 ```
 caddy start - Starts the Caddy process in the background